nbbitter/CrimeAnalytics/README.md

 # CrimeAnalytics

-SLC spatial monthly time series and spatial visualization of all crime in the City.
+SLC spatial visualizations of all crime in the city.
 Also includes car accidents.